amawi/CLIP_DeepLearning/README.md

-Repository for a reports and presentations that can be useful for university students or anyone that interested in the topics that will be listed.
+Repository for reports and presentations that can be useful for university students or anyone that interested in the topics that will be listed.

 Each directory(Folder) corresponds to a topic with both its report and corresponding presentation for seminars.